-Student will complete a 15-20 page paper on a subject related to the Internship Experience, pre-approved by advisors in both Music and Business and evaluated when complete by the same parties.
+Academic component of internship experience, in conjunction with MUSC 495.
 Graded A-F. Every semester.
 Prerequisites: MUSA 287 and MUSA 415; senior standing, concurrent enrollment in MUSC 495, and permission of instructor.
 Music Management Capstone.

-MUSC 495 Internship in Music Management 6-9 cr.
+MUSC 495 Internship in Music Management

+6-9 cr.

 Guided work experience with an academic component.
 Work must be directly related to academic program.
 Students may not enroll in other courses without permission.
 Must be taken concurrently with MUSC 492 Senior Project Paper.
 Graded P/F. Every semester.
 Prerequisites: MUSA 287 and MUSA 415; senior standing, concurrent enrollment in MUSC 492, and permission of instructor.

+MUSC 499 Individual Research in Music

+1-6 cr.

-MUSC 499 Individual Research in Music Intensive individual study in an area of special interest under the direction of a faculty member.
+Intensive individual study in an area of special interest under the direction of a faculty member.
+Repeatable for maximum of 6 credits.
 Variable.
 Prerequisites: MUSA 287 and MUSA 415; permission of Department Chair.

-Applied Music MUSA 100 Student Recital For students in the 2004 and prior catalogs only.
-A performance opportunity and music literature exposure for students in private instruction, required every semester for music majors and minors.
-MUSA 101 Student Recital Attendance Required for music majors in the 2005 and later catalogs.
+Applied Music

+MUSA 101 Student Recital Attendance

+.5 cr.

 Experience in musical performance and literature through concert attendance.
 Required for all music majors and minors.
+Repeatable for credit each semester of enrollment.
+Every semester

+MUSA 104 Class Piano I

+1 cr.

-Every semester.
-MUSA 104 Class Piano I Basics of keyboard technique for students with little or no piano experience.
+Basics of keyboard technique for students with little or no piano experience.
 Keys, scales, and chords leading to simple accompaniments of songs suitable for elementary classroom.
 Fall.
 Prerequisite: permission of instructor.
 MUSA 105 Class Piano II 1 cr.

 Continuation of MUSA 104, with emphasis on styles of harmonization, transposition, and sight-reading.
 Spring.
-Prerequisite: MUSA 104 or permission of

-MUSA 106 Class Voice I
+Prerequisite: MUSA 104 or permission of instructor.
+MUSA 106 Class Voice I 1 cr.

 Fundamentals of voice production: breath management, resonance, and diction.
 Individual voice diagnosis and application of vocal principles.
 Vocal exercises and song literature for the development of a singing technique.
 Fall.
 Prerequisite: permission of instructor.

-MUSA 107 Class Voice II
+MUSA 107 Class Voice II 1 cr.

-1 cr.